-Poet's Ledge Trail is a 6.5 mile moderately trafficked out and back trail located near Palenville, NY that features a waterfall and is rated as moderate.
+Poet's Ledge Trail is a 6.5 mile moderately trafficked out and back trail located near Palenville, New York that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Hard only made it to Maeli's look out.